legendarycode3/nft-smart-contract/README.md

 The repository is organized into several independent components, each with a dedicated responsibility. </br>

 #### Smart Contracts
 The `src` directory contains the core ERC-721 smart contracts.
+Implements a traditional ERC-721

 * **BasicNft.sol**: